nbrito/research/inception/README.md

 ### Microsoft Workarounds
 Stay tuned for the upcoming description.

-FFor further information, please, refer to this [link](https://github.com/nbrito/research/tree/master/inception/workarounds), this other [link](https://github.com/nbrito/research/tree/master/inception/exploitation/bonus), and watch this [video](https://vimeo.com/242753439).
+For further information, please, refer to this [link](https://github.com/nbrito/research/tree/master/inception/workarounds), this other [link](https://github.com/nbrito/research/tree/master/inception/exploitation/bonus), and watch this [video](https://vimeo.com/242753439).

 ### [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) Description
 After three years, the [CVE Board](http://cve.mitre.org/community/board/index.html) has decided to change the description for [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) based on this research.
 As a direct result, the [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) is much more accurate than before.
 Check by yourself...